Marco-Furlan/Projects/Hackathon Unox - A 24-hour challenge to innovate with LLMs/readme.md

 | Stop_timer      | Stops timer                      |
 | Not_Valid       | Command was not one of the above |

-The importance of using a foundational model other than a more primitive language processing neural network or algorithm is that the same command can be phrased in countless ways, and a deeper understanding of the language is needed to make sure the command is properly processed.
+The importance of using a foundational model rather than a more primitive language processing neural network or algorithm is that the same command can be phrased in countless ways, and a deeper understanding of the language is needed to make sure the command is properly processed.
 Futhermore, this model can understand multiple commands at once.

 Here are some examples: